 Heart valve infections are rare.
 They usually occur in people who inject intravenous drugs and in people with artificial heart valves.
 The bacteria usually spread to heart valves from the bloodstream.

-Doctors diagnose Pseudomonas aeruginosa infections by taking a sample of blood or other body fluids and growing the bacteria in cultures.
+Doctors diagnose Pseudomonas aeruginosa infections by taking a sample of blood or other body fluids and sending it to a laboratory to grow (culture) and identify the bacteria.

 Tests to determine which antibiotics are likely to be effective (susceptibility tests) are also done.